Polemarch: Fictional use

 This position was featured in Orson Scott Card's novel Ender's Game.
 In the novel, the position of polemarch was charged with the supreme command of humanity's space fleets, the International Fleet.
 The Polemarch, along with the positions of Strategos and Hegemon, was one of the three most powerful people alive.

 This title was also given to the DC Comics character Artemis of Bana-Mighdall, an Amazon in the Wonder Woman comic books.
 For a period Artemis served as Paradise Island's co-ruler alongside fellow Amazon Philippus.
 Whereas Philippus oversaw the day-to-day rule of the island, Artemis oversaw its military aspects.

-The title was used to signify soldiers who commanded fortifications and other camps in the 2018 Ubisoft video game Assassin’s Creed Odyssey.
-They were the strongest regular enemies in the game and killing them would lower the ‘nation power’ of a particular state in Greece substantially.
+The title was used to signify soldiers who commanded fortifications and other camps in the 2018 Ubisoft video game Assassin's Creed Odyssey.
+They were the strongest regular enemies in the game and killing them would lower the "nation power" of a particular state in Greece substantially.
+Additionally, in 2 of the game's quests, you have to kill 3 polemarchs that are present in either Athenian or Spartan forts across Greece, collect their seals, and bring them to either General Lysander of Sparta or Demosthenes in Athens.